-We spent almost the whole day here – in the morning for shopping, for lunch in the afternoon and came back here in the evening again for dinner and a stroll around the beach under the stars at night.
-As much as we love Rayavadee, we had to have some of our favourite Thai food from street stalls and little tiki restaurants
+We spent almost the whole day here – shopping in the morning, lunch in the afternoon, dinner in the evening and a stroll around the beach under the stars at night.
+As much as we love Rayavadee, we had to have some of our favourite Thai food from street stalls.

 Phranang Cave Beach

 Best time to explore Phranang Cave Beach is in the late afternoon to evening when the tide is low.
 We climbed around (away from the shrine of course) the cave until I noticed many – and I mean MANY – crabs peaking out from the little holes of the rocks!
 If you’re not freaked out by that then, have a blast mermaids.
-But please respect the phallic statues over at the shrine, don’t pick it up, move it around and try to stick it in your mouth or up your ass for photos, in Thailand as well as in many parts of the world, the phallus is a sacred symbol representing Lord Shiva.
-You wouldn’t find it funny if someone were to make a joke out of your believes now would you?Watching the sun set and stealing a kiss from my merman.
+But please respect the phallic statues over at the shrine, don’t pick it up, move it around and try to stick it in your mouth or up your bum for photos, in Thailand as well as in many parts of the world, the phallus is a sacred symbol representing Lord Shiva.
+You wouldn’t find it funny if someone were to make a joke out of your believes now would you?

-You can check ou the Rayavadee Spa Menu.We wish we could stay longer (or live here) but we have a new life to build together back in Singapore.
+We wish we could stay longer (or live here) but we have a new life to build together back in Singapore.
 It was short but a truly memorable time spent in Rayavadee and a great start to our married life.
-Rayavadee has been part of my bucketlist for a long time and I never thought in my wildest dreams that I would ever be able to spend a night here but we spent 4 days and 3 nights!
+Rayavadee has been part of my bucket list for a long time and I never thought in my wildest dreams that I would ever be able to spend a night here but we spent 4 days and 3 nights!
 All these wouldn’t be possible without my Shine.
 Thank you for being incredibly supportive and for always assuring me that we can achieve amazing things together.
 Looking forward to a beautiful married life.

 More from the Rayavadee Honeymoon Series: